azimuth-cloud/azimuth-config/docs/deployment/automation.md

 The job will only run for a
 [scheduled pipeline](https://docs.gitlab.com/ee/ci/pipelines/schedules.html), so
-if you want to have automatic synchronisation of upstream changes you must [add a pipeline schedule](https://docs.gitlab.com/ee/ci/pipelines/schedules.html#add-a-pipeline-schedule) for the `main` branch of your configuration repository with a suitable interval (e.g. daily or weekly).
+to enable automated upgrades you must
+[add a pipeline schedule](https://docs.gitlab.com/ee/ci/pipelines/schedules.html#add-a-pipeline-schedule) for the `main` branch of your configuration repository with a suitable interval (e.g. weekly).

 Because the job needs to write to the repository and call the merge requests API, the [CI/CD job token](https://docs.gitlab.com/ee/ci/jobs/ci_job_token.html) is not